ketan37dm/avaamos/README.md

 ```
 1. Seed file seeds the users and events table
     1.1 If we get erroneous input, we create a `user_errors.csv` Or `event_errors.csv` file under `tmp/seed_data` that shows what errors were with the input
-2. `RsvpResolverService` is responsible for storing the rsvps for given event
+2. `RsvpResolverService` is responsible for creating Registrations as per the given rsvps

 ## Optimizations Implemented